olton/easytest/readme.md

 # EasyTest

 Simple testing framework for JS, TS.
 Written in pure JavaScript.
 JavaScript and TypeScript tests.
 There is support for asynchronous code testing and TypeScript testing out of the box.
+Global DOM object for testing out of the box.

 ---